dlsudatasci/dlsudatasci.github.io/content/_programs/2-minor-in-data-science-program.md

 BSMTHCAP students can also take other data science elective courses announced per term by ALTDSI.
 This provision is not applicable to non-BSCS and non-BSMTHCAP students.
 These students must complete the required courses to meet the program outcomes.

+### Pre-Enlistment, Enlistment, Enrollment, and Course Crediting

+Make sure to pre-enlist the courses that you will take in future terms to help us estimate the number of sections to open.
+Since the pre-enlistment period comes before the notice of result, please pre-enlist your data science courses if you are willing to take it next term even if you have not received any results yet about your application.

+Enlistment in Minor in Data Science courses are held during inter-college enlistment period only.
+If you are not from CCS, Animo.Sys will prevent you from enrolling in Data Science courses until the inter-college enlistment period begins.
+No students, including those from CCS, are permitted to enroll in any Data Science courses before the inter-college enlistment period.

+Courses under the minor program should be enlisted and enrolled like a regular course during the enrollment period via Animo.Sys.
+Students may opt to take more than one course per term.
+However, students are not allowed to take DATA100 with the other courses during the same term.
+This is since DATA100 is a prerequisite to all of the other courses.

+The program requires 12.0 units of additional coursework.
+Tuition will be charged accordingly.
+All rules and deadlines regarding dropping applies to the courses under the minor program.

+Equivalent courses may be taken as advised by ALTDSI per term.
+Equivalent courses are typically reserved for students within a specific degree program.
+As such, enrollment in these courses will only be opened and announced once all designated students have secured their slots.

+Once you complete all your required courses in the minor program and your degree program, please fill-up the [completion form](https://bit.ly/MinorDS-Completion).
+This is important since this is our basis in granting the minor program title for each student.

+If you wish to drop from the minor program, you have to send an email to [us](mailto:datascience@dlsu.edu.ph).
+All completed courses will still be included in transcript of records and will be counted towards your CGPA.

 ### Course Descriptions

 #### DATA100 - Principles of Data Science